PaperMC/PaperDocs/source/server/configuration.rst

       chunks out of order, this is disabled by default.
 * global-max-chunk-load-rate
     - **default**: 300.0
-    - **description**: The maximum chunk load rate for the whole server.
+    - **description**: The maximum number of chunks loaded per second for the whole server.
 A value of -1 will not disable this.
 Use a large number instead.
 * player-max-concurrent-loads
     - **default**: 4.0
-    - **description**: The maximum number of chunk loads processed for a player at one time.
+    - **description**: The maximum number of chunk loads processed per player at one time.
       A value of -1 will not disable this.
 Use a large number instead.
 * global-max-concurrent-loads
     - **default**: 500.0